esogin/seagrassOmics/scripts/binning.md

 date
 ```

+## 3. Combing bins using DAS Tool
 Prep for das tool
+Issue with running das tool:
+The tool works using the test data provided (no issues with installation and dependencies).
+The tool works iwth a reduced dataset (10K contigs) but fails on whole data.
+Likely issue: there is an offending sequence in the contigs file.

+My solution: select all headers that were successfully binned across all three approaches.
+Combing headers into one file and then subset contigs fasta with seqtk to get only the contigs that were successfully binned.
+Use these to run with DAS_Tool.
 ```bash
 ## select only headers that were binned in assembly
 cut -f 1 concoct.s2b.tsv > fah.concont.txt